-I felt pretty good about going to Nationals and enjoyed seeing everyone.
+It felt pretty good to go to Nationals and I enjoyed seeing everyone.
 I felt good about my sight and was curious to see how it would go.
 That was all the practice that I did.
 I didn’t look at the Kill Shot Reviews like I had done in years past and didn’t do the 3-bullet drill or flashlight drill.
 I really wasn’t prepared to do well, and I didn’t.

 We shot the main on Saturday and Sunday of the first weekend and it was okay.
 It just felt good shooting again and seeing the different targets and how the target setters were trying to fool us.
 That was 300 targets that I tried to use as my practice.
 And I hoped it would help in the next seven events.
 We were shooting until Friday with an event each day.
 Lots of practice!

-I did enjoy watching Brian, Gil, and Doss do so well, and that helped get my mind off of my shooting.
-I was just sorry that someone had to shoot behind me, because I wasn’t hitting very many.
+I did enjoy watching Brian, Gil, and Doss do so well.
+That helped get my mind off of my shooting.
+I was just sorry that someone had to shoot behind me because I wasn’t hitting very many.

 Gil and I talked, and I said, “I feel like I’m starting all over again.”
 Nothing looked right or felt right.
 The sight pictures were not there, even though I knew what it was supposed to look like.
 So, the next few days the goal was to see the sight picture and get back into a rhythm.